NVIDIA/aistore/docs/get_batch.md

                                 Total:                          5478964         7.84GiB ✓
 ```

-> CLI wll render `CtlMsg` output on multiple lines when it includes multiple aggregated messages.
+> CLI will render `CtlMsg` output on multiple lines when it includes multiple aggregated messages.

 ---